Skip to content

 Sacramento's hot, dry summers put enormous strain on air conditioning systems.
 A well-maintained AC unit should last 15-20 years, but Sacramento's heat can shorten that lifespan if maintenance is neglected.
 Schedule annual maintenance before summer hits typically in April or May.

 Many Sacramento homeowners are switching to heat pump systems, which provide both heating and cooling efficiently.
 SMUD offers significant rebates for heat pump installations, sometimes covering $2,000-$4,000 of the cost.
-Federal tax credits under the Inflation Reduction Act can provide additional savings.
+The federal 25C energy efficiency tax credit for heat pump equipment ended December 31, 2025 and no longer applies to 2026 installations; confirm current SMUD rebate details directly before finalizing your budget.

 Duct sealing is especially important in Sacramento homes.
 Studies show that typical Sacramento homes lose 20-30% of conditioned air through leaky ductwork.
 Sealing and insulating ducts can dramatically improve comfort and reduce energy bills.